Hepatitis is a disease where the liver becomes inflamed and damaged.

 Transmission for the hepatitis A virus occurs through direct contact with infected food, drinks or objects contaminated with faeces, therefore the best preventative measure for the hepatitis A virus is good hygiene.

 Hepatitis B is passed on via blood and body fluids.
 Transmission through blood is prevented by avoiding shared injecting equipment and also avoiding tattoo parlours, hair salons and nail salons where instruments are contaminated.
+If you want to have knowledge about cleaning your nails, try to attend nail classes..
 Transmission through bodily fluids is prevented through practising safe sex.
+That’s why it’s also important to know what is the clap and similar concerns.

 If you’re planning to travel overseas to countries where hepatitis infection is more common, you should get advice from your local GP or a travel clinic 4-6 weeks before you depart.
 The doctors at Southgate Medical specialise in Travel Medicine and would be happy to provide further advice regarding vaccinations.